dcwangmit01/goapi/README.md

 * Edit Makefile and delete all targets and references starting with `example/`.
 * Edit the file cmd/root.go and modify SetAppName with the name of your binary
 * Rewrite the imports with: `sed -i 's@dcwangmit01/goapi/example@YOUR_GITHUB_ID/YOUR_PROJECT@' $(make gosources)`
+* Rewrite certs imports with: `sed -i 's@dcwangmit01/goapi/resources/certs@YOUR_GITHUB_ID/YOUR_PROJECT/resources/certs@' $(make gosources)`
 * Customize `cfssl/cfssl-csr.json`.
 The main project Makefile will call make for cfssl.
 * Include goapi as a glide dependency `glide get github.com/dcwangmit01/goapi`

+Note: Much of the above can be streamlined given time and effort.

 ## Extending the API